-Many companies have already removed the banned ingredients and replaced them with one of three other chemicals called quaternary ammonia compounds; benzalkonium chloride, benzethonium chloride or chloroxylenol.
+Many companies have already removed the banned ingredients and replaced them with one of three other chemicals called quaternary ammonia compounds; benzalkonium chloride, benzethonium chloride, or chloroxylenol.

-While it is easy to find triclosan on an ingredient list, these ingredients go by so many different names they can easily hide and may be difficult to identify.
+While it is easy to find triclosan on an ingredient list, these other ingredients go by so many different names they can easily hide and may be difficult to identify.